 If you prefer to point and click instead of using keyboard shortcuts, choose Edit from the Finder’s menu bar and select Undo Rename.

 If you need a combination of batch renaming and file organization, there’s a dedicated tool for that — Renamer.
-Apart from giving your files the new names, Renamer allows you to view live previews of the renamed files, organize songs by album/artist/title, cleverly number files, and even edit file extensions.
+Apart from giving your files new names, Renamer allows you to view live previews of the renamed files, organize songs by album/artist/title, cleverly number files, and even edit file extensions.

 How to rename a file on Mac

 The above method is designed for renaming multiple files simultaneously.
 If you only need to rename one file, there are easier ways:

-- Select the file in the Finder, then click and hold on the file name until it becomes editable.
+- Select the file in the Finder, then press the Enter key.
 Type the new name, then click anywhere else in the Finder.

 - Right-click or Control-click on the file in the Finder and choose Get Info from the contextual menu.
 Click Rename and type the new name, then click away from the file.

 - Select the file and press Command-I to open the Get Info box.
 Two-thirds of the way down the window, where it says Name & Extension, type the new name.
 Close the window.

 How to rename open documents on Mac